-The action item was completed successfully.

-Invocation of the action item failed.
-See this icon's tooltip for the failure reason.

-Pending The action item was not yet performed.

-The action item can be automatically executed by Precise.
+- ✓ Done The action item was completed successfully. - Revealed Invocation of the action item failed.
+See this icon's tooltip for the failure reason. - A Pending The action item was not yet performed. - The action item's related agent cannot be started until the action item is performed. - Executable The action item can be automatically executed by Precise.
 Click execute to instruct Precise to execute it for you.